opsgang/terraform-aws-pritunl-vpn-server/README.md

-# Warning
-This module has not been tested yet.
-Start to use after it is tagged.

 # Overview
-This module setups a VPN server for a VPC to connect to instances
+This module setups a VPN server for a VPC to connect to instances.

 *Before you start to use the module you have to make sure you've created resources below*